theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 1. **Each block always generates `${CURRENT_BLOCKREWARD}` amount of new Bitcoin.**

+   In [block 124724](https://blockchair.com/bitcoin/block/124724) the coinbase transaction is missing one Satoshi.
+   [Block 501726](https://blockchair.com/bitcoin/block/501726) is even missing the whole block reward.

 1. **The more leading `0`'s a block hash has (i.e. the lower the hash is), the more does the block contribute to total chainwork.**

    It's a common misbelief that blocks with a lower block hash (i.e. more leading zeros) contribute more to the cumulated